 In the First Week of Class

 The first week in an online or FurmanFlex course is a crucial time to engage students and address any questions or concerns your students may have about the course and learning platforms, especially those that may be joining you online only.
 Students will benefit from early modeling of the “go-to” technology you plan to use under various instructional scenarios throughout the semester.
-Your students will thank you in the event that infection rates require a totally remote transition.
 For information on Furman-supported technologies and tips integrating them into your course visit this link.
 Some ideas to consider:

 To ensure you are prepared for a variety of instructional scenarios, you might review your plans for access and use of the following: